-Often members do not have other accounts from fund transfers or do not have the desire or ability to qualify for credit services.
-Consequently, there will always be a demand for the $100 to $500 short-term cash need.
-That demand can be met by credit unions or increasingly nontraditional financial services providers.
+Often members do not have other accounts for fund transfers or do not have the desire or ability to qualify for credit services.
+Consequently, there will always be a demand for the $100 to $500 short term cash need.
+That demand can be met by credit unions or increasingly non-traditional financial services providers.
 I believe most people who use alternative financial service providers would be better served by a credit union.

 Don't use products names like "Overdraft Protection" or "Bounce Protection," which might imply a commitment to always cover checks.
-Member usage of the service should be monitored and the credit union should proactively counsel member on prior usage.
-Bottom line, financial services providers that aggressively advertise that they will "cover checks" have gone too far
+Member usage of the service should be monitored and the credit union should proactively counsel members on proper usage.
+Bottom line, financial services providers that aggressively advertise that they will "cover checks" have gone too far!

 The Reg Guidelines

-Regulatory guidelines are clear that an overdraft fee is not a finance charge for Regulation Z disclosure purposes except to the extent it exceeds the fee that would have been charged if the NFF check and been returned.
-The obvious concern is that any additional charges associated only with paying an item into the overdraft may create a Regulation Z Issue.
+Regulatory guidelines are clear that an overdraft fee is not a finance charge for Regulation Z disclosure purposes except to the extent it exceeds the fee that would have been charged if the NSF check had been returned.
+The obvious concern is that any additional charges associated only with paying an item into the overdraft may create a Regulation Z issue.
 Credit unions should charge the same for OD and NSF services.
 Daily overdraft administrative fees are not recommended.